Julianabsf/AmesHouse-Real-State/README.md

 Here you can find two nootebooks:
  1. The first one contains the cleanning and futured engineering;
  2. The second one contains the models;

+All the programming part was made on Python, enjoy!